CropLifeCanada/chemistry-policymanual/index.md

 **Sound Science** : We are steadfast in the use of scientific research and fact-based information as the foundation of our work.

 **CropLife Canada Key Goals 2019-2022**
-- Goal 1: Advocate for innovation, competitiveness and sustainability
-- Goal 2: Enhance the image and reputation of the plant science industry and its contributions with influencers and consumers
-- Goal 3: Be world leaders in lifecycle stewardship of plant science innovation
-- Goal 4: Broaden and enhance coalitions and alliances
+Goal 1: Advocate for innovation, competitiveness and sustainability Goal 2: Enhance the image and reputation of the plant science industry and its contributions with influencers and consumers Goal 3: Be world leaders in lifecycle stewardship of plant science innovation Goal 4: Broaden and enhance coalitions and alliances
-- Goal 5: Maximize impact and member value